 Ask for our support

 If you are/identify as a man (aged 16+), living in Surrey and experiencing difficult emotions such as low mood or anxiety, whether you have been diagnosed with a condition or not, don’t hold back and ask for help!
 At MFT, we provide free one-to-one wellbeing support and access to a wide variety of online and face-to-face activities, groups and courses that are designed to help you restore and maintain your mental and emotional wellbeing.
-If you have issues such as debt, housing or benefits affecting your wellbeing, we also have an Advice and Information service.

 To receive our support, all you need to do is fill in our online registration form to tell us a bit more about yourself.
 We will follow up with a call and an initial appointment (either face-to-face, over the phone or on Zoom) where we will help you to come up with a wellbeing plan to help you achieve your specific goals and objectives.